-New & emerging technologies utilized at Weill Cornell Medicine allow us to more accurately follow patients on active surveillance, and provide effective treatments through minimally-invasive & non-surgical therapies.
-The multidisciplinary emphasis within our prostate cancer program gives us an edge for accurate diagnosis, and enables us to provide all treatment options, including surveillance, image-guided therapy, radiation and surgery.
+New and emerging technologies utilized at Weill Cornell Medicine allow us to more accurately follow patients on active surveillance and provide effective treatments through minimally-invasive & non-surgical therapies.
+The multidisciplinary emphasis within our prostate cancer program gives us an edge for accurate diagnosis and enables us to provide all treatment options, including surveillance, image-guided therapy, radiation and surgery.

 Treatment for Metastatic Prostate Cancer

-- Similarly, testosterone production may be stopped with medications such as degarelix, leuprolide or goserelin acetate that suppress the pituitary gland and thus decrease production in the testes.
+- Testosterone production may be stopped with medications such as degarelix, leuprolide or goserelin acetate that suppress the pituitary gland and thus decrease production in the testes.
 This is know as androgen deprivation therapy (ADT).
 ADT is not a curative therapy, but is reserved for metastatic disease.
-It can relieve symptoms from painful bone metastases and slow the overall growth rate of prostate cancer cells.
+It can relieve symptoms from painful bone metastases and slow the overall growth rate of prostate cancer cells

 HIFU Image-Guided Therapy